 - Letters of support from graduate adviser and one additional faculty member

-Please email completed application packets to Monet Harbison at firstname.lastname@example.org.
+Please email completed application packets to Amanda Leslie at firstname.lastname@example.org.

-The application deadline is the end of March, with selection made by late June.
+The application deadline is May 31st, 2018, with selection made by late June.
 Funds will be available at the start of the following academic year.